info443-wi22/project-1-ZachGrande/README.md

 2. Documentation/Readability Concerns

-3. Comments
+3. Poorly written comment
-Location: Throughout file
+Location: Throughout

-4. Unnecessary logs to console (find code smell name)
+4. Unnecessary logs to console
-Location: When Survey is processing results
+Location: Message when survey is complete with updated state

-5. Duplicated code
+5. Lazy element
-Location: QuizPage and ResultsPage determine quiz taken status
+Location: Updated state only saved to variable to be printed

 6. Long function
 Location: `convertResults()` takes on too much computation

 7. Redundant comment
-Location: `QuizPage.js` over-explains logic of `hasTakenQuiz()` use when deciding content to render
+Location: Step where SurveyJS passes results to be tallied

 8. Speculative generality
 Location: `QuizContent.js` uses `event` parameter when it should be omitted